ruslanmv/ruslanmv.github.io/_posts/2022-08-15-Generate-video-from-text-with-Artificial-Intelligence.md

 ```python
 text ='Once, there was a girl called Laura who went to the supermarket to buy the ingredients to make a cake.
 Because today is her birthday and her friends come to her house and help her to prepare the cake.'
 ```

+you can use any story that you want to test, this is the interesting part.

 ```python